springload/react-accessible-headings/README.md

 }
 ```

-...which is a confusingly indirect way of making an `h1` or `h2`, and it creates a maintenance burden on developers to know the correct level depth of a heading.
+...which is a confusingly indirect way of making a heading level, and it creates a maintenance burden on developers to know the correct level depth of a heading.

 Alternatively, with `react-accessible-headings` the implementation details of `<Card>` can stay encapsulated and look like,